English Pathway for Undergraduate Studies (EPUS)

 11 September 2023 – 17 November 2023 (10 weeks)

 20 November 2023 – 19 January 2024 (7 weeks）

 1More information on the New Zealand tertiary institutions that recognise the EPUS is available on request.

 2Due to the Christmas break, the EPUS course commencing in November is typically 7 weeks long, but the course hours remain 200 hours in total.

 To be eligible for EPUS, students must:

-*The Academic IELTS score must have been issued within two years of the EPUS commencement date.
+2The Academic IELTS score must have been issued within 2 years and 6 months of the EPUS commencement date.
 Please note this is a temporary extension from 2 years due to the Covid-19 situation.